AwsamAgbarya/Courses-Notes/University/DeepLearning/Subjects/Energy Based Models.md

 			"updated": 1708267666278,
 			"link": null,
 			"locked": false,
+			"fontSize": 28,
+			"fontFamily": 1,
 			"text": "Persistent Contrastive Divergence",
 			"rawText": "Persistent Contrastive Divergence",
-			"fontSize": 28,
-			"fontFamily": 1,
 			"textAlign": "center",
 			"verticalAlign": "top",
-			"baseline": 25,
 			"containerId": null,
 			"originalText": "Persistent Contrastive Divergence",
 			"lineHeight": 1.25
 		},
 		{
+			"type": "text",
+			"version": 721,
+			"versionNonce": 1778782669,
+			"isDeleted": false,
 			"id": "b9vTa2tj",
-			"type": "text",
-			"x": -8399.638531209053,
-			"y": 4922.2309153893175,
-			"width": 962.1390380859375,
-			"height": 275,
-			"angle": 0,
-			"strokeColor": "#1e1e1e",
-			"backgroundColor": "transparent",
 			"fillStyle": "hachure",
 			"strokeWidth": 4,
 			"strokeStyle": "solid",
 			"roughness": 0,
 			"opacity": 100,
+			"angle": 0,
+			"x": -8399.638531209053,
+			"y": 4922.2309153893175,
+			"strokeColor": "#1e1e1e",
+			"backgroundColor": "transparent",
+			"width": 962.1390380859375,
+			"height": 275,
+			"seed": 1727277411,
 			"groupIds": [],
 			"frameId": null,
 			"roundness": null,
-			"seed": 1727277411,
-			"version": 721,
-			"versionNonce": 1778782669,
-			"isDeleted": false,
-			"boundElements": null,
+			"boundElements": [],
 			"updated": 1708267825879,
 			"link": null,
 			"locked": false,
-			"text": "A solution that is on the simpler side of things but it does improve our algorithm\n\nPerform our CD algorithm on the first iteration exactly the same as before!\nwhere we obtained xi to increase and xj to decrease\n\non the next iteration instead of using the new observed point xi in order to\nperform gibbs sampling to get a new xj, use the previously random point xj as the starting\npoint for gibbs sampling to obtain a new xj!\n\nthat way after enough iterations we can sample things from different regions that are not\nrepresented too well because the sampling presists on the last xj not on the new observed point", "rawText": "A solution that is on the simpler side of things but it does improve our algorithm\n\nPerform our CD algorithm on the first iteration exactly the same as before!\nwhere we obtained xi to increase and xj to decrease\n\non the next iteration instead of using the new observed point xi in order to\nperform gibbs sampling to get a new xj, use the previously random point xj as the starting\npoint for gibbs sampling to obtain a new xj!\n\nthat way after enough iterations we can sample things from different regions that are not\nrepresented too well because the sampling presists on the last xj not on the new observed point", "fontSize": 20,
+			"fontSize": 20,
 			"fontFamily": 1,
-			"textAlign": "center",
+			"text": "A solution that is on the simpler side of things but it does improve our algorithm\n\nPerform our CD algorithm on the first iteration exactly the same as before!\nwhere we obtained xi to increase and xj to decrease\n\non the next iteration instead of using the new observed point xi in order to\nperform gibbs sampling to get a new xj, use the previously random point xj as the starting\npoint for gibbs sampling to obtain a new xj!\n\nthat way after enough iterations we can sample things from different regions that are not\nrepresented too well because the sampling presists on the last xj not on the new observed point", "rawText": "A solution that is on the simpler side of things but it does improve our algorithm\n\nPerform our CD algorithm on the first iteration exactly the same as before!\nwhere we obtained xi to increase and xj to decrease\n\non the next iteration instead of using the new observed point xi in order to\nperform gibbs sampling to get a new xj, use the previously random point xj as the starting\npoint for gibbs sampling to obtain a new xj!\n\nthat way after enough iterations we can sample things from different regions that are not\nrepresented too well because the sampling presists on the last xj not on the new observed point", "textAlign": "center",
 			"verticalAlign": "top",
-			"baseline": 268,
 			"containerId": null,
 			"originalText": "A solution that is on the simpler side of things but it does improve our algorithm\n\nPerform our CD algorithm on the first iteration exactly the same as before!\nwhere we obtained xi to increase and xj to decrease\n\non the next iteration instead of using the new observed point xi in order to\nperform gibbs sampling to get a new xj, use the previously random point xj as the starting\npoint for gibbs sampling to obtain a new xj!\n\nthat way after enough iterations we can sample things from different regions that are not\nrepresented too well because the sampling presists on the last xj not on the new observed point", "lineHeight": 1.25
 		},
 		{
+			"type": "text",
+			"version": 824,
+			"versionNonce": 1658771555,
+			"isDeleted": false,
 			"id": "ICkaXOM8",
-			"type": "text",
-			"x": 2038.263596140815,
-			"y": 2765.5505358265864,
-			"width": 961.7389526367188,
-			"height": 225,
-			"angle": 0,
-			"strokeColor": "#1e1e1e",
-			"backgroundColor": "transparent",
 			"fillStyle": "hachure",
 			"strokeWidth": 4,
 			"strokeStyle": "solid",
 			"roughness": 0,
 			"opacity": 100,
+			"angle": 0,
+			"x": 2038.263596140815,
+			"y": 2765.5505358265864,
+			"strokeColor": "#1e1e1e",
+			"backgroundColor": "transparent",
+			"width": 961.7389526367188,
+			"height": 225,
+			"seed": 1387943267,
 			"groupIds": [],
 			"frameId": null,
 			"roundness": null,
-			"seed": 1387943267,
-			"version": 824,
-			"versionNonce": 1658771555,
-			"isDeleted": false,
 			"boundElements": [
 				{
 					"id": "z82jGCKrl-eT8ZszWvlNH",